BastianPietras/bastianpietras.github.io/_news/announcement_8.md

 inline: true
 ---

-I have been awarded the FGB Jr. Career Award for my PhD research at VU Amsterdam.
+Fantastic news: I have been awarded the _FGB Jr. Career Award_ for my PhD research at VU Amsterdam.